tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ## Encrypted ClientHello (ECH)

 A client-facing server enables ECH by publishing an ECH configuration, which is an encryption public key and associated metadata.
-The server must publish this for all the domains it serves via Shared or Split Mode.
+Domains which wish to use ECH must publish this configuration, using the key associated with the client-facing server.
 This document defines the ECH configuration's format, but delegates DNS publication details to {{!RFC9460}}.
 See
 {{!ECH-IN-DNS=I-D.ietf-tls-svcb-ech}} for specifics about how ECH